Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation: Introduction

-The analysis of a priori error estimates for finite element approximations of distributed semilinear optimal control problems has previously been considered in a number of works.
-To the best of our knowledge, the work \cite{MR1937089} appears to be the first to provide error estimates for a such class of problems; control constraints are also considered.
-Within a general setting, the authors consider the cost functional $J(y,u):=\int_{\Omega} L(x,y,u) \mathrm{d}x$, where $L$ satisfies the conditions stated in \cite[assumption \textbf{A2}]{MR1937089}, and devise finite element techniques to solve the underlying optimal control problem.
-To be precise, the authors propose a fully discrete scheme on quasi--uniform meshes that utilize piecewise constant functions to approximate the control variable and piecewise linear functions to approximate the state and adjoint variables.
-Assuming that $\Omega \subset \mathbb{R}^d$, with $d \in \{2,3\}$, is a convex domain with a boundary $\partial \Omega$ of class $C^{1,1}$ and the mesh--size is sufficiently small, the authors derive a priori error estimates for the approximation of the optimal control variable in the $L^2(\Omega)$-norm \cite[Theorem 5.1]{MR1937089} and the $L^{\infty}(\Omega)$-norm \cite[Theorem 5.2]{MR1937089}; the one derived in the $L^2(\Omega)$-norm being optimal in terms of approximation.
-Since the publication of \cite{MR1937089}, several additional studies have enriched our understanding within such a scenario.
-We refer the reader to \cite{MR3586845} for references and also for an up-to-date discussion including linear approximation of the optimal control, the so-called variational discretization approach, superconvergence and postprocessing step, and time dependent problems.
+The study of a priori error estimates for finite element approximations of distributed semilinear optimal control problems has previously been considered in a number of works.
+To the best of our knowledge, the work \cite{MR1937089} appears to be the first to provide error estimates for such a class of problems; control constraints are considered.
+Within a general setting, the authors consider the cost functional $J(y,u):=\int_{\Omega} L(x,y(x),u(x)) \mathrm{d}x$, where $L$ satisfies the conditions stated in \cite[assumption \textbf{A2}]{MR1937089}, and devise finite element techniques to solve the underlying optimal control problem.
+To be precise, the authors propose a fully discrete scheme on quasi-uniform meshes that discretize the control variable with piecewise constant functions and the state and adjoint variables with piecewise linear functions.
+Assuming that $\Omega \subset \mathbb{R}^d$, with $d \in \{2,3\}$, is a convex domain with a boundary $\partial \Omega$ of class $C^{1,1}$ and that the mesh-size is sufficiently small, the authors derive a priori estimates for the error approximation of \EO{an} optimal control variable in the $L^2(\Omega)$-norm \cite[Theorem 5.1]{MR1937089} and the $L^{\infty}(\Omega)$-norm \cite[Theorem 5.2]{MR1937089}.
+Since the publication of \cite{MR1937089}, several additional studies have enriched the understanding of error estimates for semilinear PDE-contrained optimization problems.
+We refer the reader to \cite{MR3586845} for references and also for an up-to-date discussion including linear approximation of the optimal control, the so-called variational discretization approach, superconvergence, post--processing schemes, and time dependent problems.